followmyutopia/devextreme-documentation/concepts/05 Widgets/Scheduler/020 Data Binding/20 OData Service.md

-To bind the **Scheduler** to data provided by an OData service, use the [ODataStore](/Documentation/ApiReference/Data_Layer/ODataStore/).
+Use the [ODataStore](/Documentation/ApiReference/Data_Layer/ODataStore/) to bind the **Scheduler** to data an OData service provides.
 It presents an interface for loading and editing data and allows you to handle data-related events.

 ---
 ##### jQuery